mpcarl-ibm/crs-docs/pages/crs/crs-python.md

 folder: crs
 ---

- # Python

 Python support is provided through the Boto 3 library.
 It can be installed from the Python Package Index via `pip install boto3`.
 The examples shown here were generated using version 1.4.0 of the boto3 package.

-> **Note**: Existing applications that use the original Boto 2.x library should be compatible as well, although it is no longer being actively maintained and users are encouraged to migrate to Boto 3.
+{% include note.html content="Existing applications that use the original Boto 2.x library should be compatible as well, although it is no longer being actively maintained and users are encouraged to migrate to Boto 3. " %}

 The `boto3` library provides complete access to the S3 API and can source credentials from the `~/.aws/credentials` file referenced above.
 The IBM COS endpoint must be specified when creating a service resource or low-level client as shown in the following basic examples.

-Detailed documentation can be found at [boto3.readthedocs.io](https://boto3.readthedocs.io/en/latest/reference/services/s3.html).
+{% include tip.html content= "Detailed documentation can be found at [boto3.readthedocs.io](https://boto3.readthedocs.io/en/latest/reference/services/s3.html)." %}

-**Sample service resource script**
+### Example service resource script

 Creating a service resource provides greater abstraction for higher level tasks.
 This is a basic script that fetches the list of buckets owned by an account, and lists the objects in each bucket.